Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 # Learning Outcomes

-By the end of this tutorial, students should be able to...
+By the end of this tutorial, students should be able to:

 1. Implement an advanced single page application with React
 1. Use Redux to manage application state